richbibby/python/README.md

 # python
-A collection of random python scripts for network automation
+A collection of random python scripts that might be useful for network automation